 Customer retention plays one of the most important roles in generating revenue.
-The amount of time, energy, and money required to generate new customers is immense compared to generating additional sales from existing customers.
+The amount of time, energy, and money required to generate new customers are immense compared to generating additional sales from existing customers.
 You’ll make money generating one-off sales, but you’ll never grow your brand or become profitable long-term.

 Every business generates one-off sales.
 However, if that’s your main strategy, you’re spinning your wheels.
 The majority of your profitability will come from repeat business.

 Customer retention is exactly what it sounds like – retaining your customers and generating their repeat business.
 However, retaining customers involves more than getting a few sales from the same person.
 Ideally, you want customers to frequent your business on a regular basis long-term and avoid doing business with your competitors.

 How to measure and utilize customer retention data